ava-labs/hypersdk/README.md

 	Rules(t int64) chain.Rules // ms

 	// StateManager is used by the VM to request keys to store required
-	// information in state (without clobbering things the Interface is
+	// information in state (without clobbering things the VM is storing).
-    // storing).
 	StateManager() chain.StateManager

 	// Anything that the VM wishes to store outside of state or blocks must be